PeterJohnBishop/congenial-goggles/README.md

 Every incoming HTTP request to a Gin server is automatically handled in its own goroutine, so upload or download requests run concurrently and don't block other incomming requests.

+IDEA:

+Modify this so that it can be an authentication server that allows users to be created, authenticated, upload an avatar, and get email password resets and other notifications.